 How do warming temperatures impact, for example, hurricanes?
 Ninety percent of Earth’s excess heat goes into the oceans, leading to record-breaking water temperatures that are hundreds of times more likely to occur compared to a world without carbon pollution.
 This climate change–driven ocean warming fuels stronger hurricanes like Helene.

 How does this help me explain climate change to my audience?
 Attribution science is another tool to help you make the climate connection for your audience and to answer their questions.
 Use causal language, don’t overload them with numbers, and use the results of attribution studies to highlight larger issues such as vulnerabilities in infrastructure and insufficient public safety measures.
-(An example of casual language is: Every heat wave on Earth is made worse due to climate change.)
+(An example of causal language is: Every heat wave on Earth is made worse due to climate change.)

 Resources